-Be prepared to refer directly to the MASH, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available.
+Be prepared to refer directly to the Multi Agency Partnership (MAP), and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available.

-Follow the allegations procedures (page 23) if the disclosure is an allegation against a member of staff.
+Follow the allegations procedures if the disclosure is an allegation against a member of staff.

-Follow the procedures set out by the Surrey Safeguarding Children's Board and take account of guidance issued by the Department for Education.
+Follow the procedures set out by the Surrey Safeguarding Children Board and take account of guidance issued by the Department for Education.